goodtune/firelocs/README.md

 A project used during a 2020 [NCSS](https://ncss.edu.au/summer-school) masterclass, demonstrating a web service for [RFS](https://www.rfs.nsw.gov.au) bushfire data used.
 The masterclass is given by @goodtune and @edwinsteele

+## NCSS Bootstrap

+What you'll need to run to get started with this class.

+    cmd.exe

+Make sure you can run "virtualenv":

+    "\Program Files (x86)\Python 3.6.4\python.exe" -m pip install --user virtualenv "\Program Files (x86)\Python 3.6.4\python.exe" -m virtualenv

+Download the project from GitHub as a ZIP file.
+Expand it.
+Change directory.

+    "\Program Files (x86)\Python 3.6.4\python.exe" -m virtualenv venv

+From here, you should be able to follow the rest, except swap:

+    venv/bin/python

+with

+    venv\Scripts\python.exe

 ## Getting started

 Create a `virtualenv` in which to install the project dependencies.